 My work is composed of earthy abstractions that take our natural world and turn it into something intricate and expansive.
-I reveal the magnified complexity of biological processes through bold and vivid use of color.
+I reveal the magnified complexity of biological, physical, and social processes through bold and vivid use of color.
 Free flowing shapes echo the wild and complex patterns of nature, revealing a comparison between the micro and the macro, primal and contemporary, the scientific and spiritual.

 I start with an idea, a simple composition and color scheme, and then build up my work incrementally, developing more ideas as I proceed.
 Process is important to my work.
 My style while modern in abstraction is also contemporary in its use of color, texture, form and line.
-Elements from Henri Matisse, Henri Rousseau, Joan Miro, Willem de Kooning, Georgia O’Keefe and Jackson Pollock influence my work as does Mary Walling Blackburn for her originality, attitude and courage.
+Elements from Henri Matisse, Henri Rousseau, Joan Miro, Georgia O’Keefe, Jackson Pollock, and David Hockney influence my work as does contemporary street artist Sabo for his originality, attitude and courage.